crossy-l/VanillaPings/README.md

 * Copy the **en_us.json** out of the GitHub repo found in the resource folder into your local ``config/vanillapings/lang`` folder. *You might have to create it if it doesn't exist.*
 * Fill out the json in your language and select the language in the config **lang** field.
 E.g. if your file is named **fr_fr.json** you have to specify **fr_fr** as the **lang** in the **vanillapings.properties** config file.
 * Restart your server or use ``/vanillapings reload`` to reload the configuration.

+You may also select your custom language using the new ``/vanillapings language`` command.

 *In spectator mode you can see the invisible armor stand wearing the highlighted block (in case you're curious).*